OUR PEOPLE

 Mrs. Dawn MacLaren, Raleigh

-Mr. Robert MacNeill, Jr., Durham
+Mr. Robert MacNeill, Jr., Raleigh

 Mr. Branford Marsalis, Durham